ExploitLimits/ActiveDirectoryLab/README.md

 - 🔎 Expanding the lab to include a SIEM tool for security monitoring
 - 🏛️ Implementing Group Policy Objects (GPO) for policy enforcement

+## 🚀 Project Walkthrough

+This is the main page for my project.
+For the walkthrough, please see [Walkthrough](Walkthrough.md).
 ---
 *This project showcases my problem-solving skills and foundational knowledge in Windows Server administration and networking.* 💡